NicholasSperry/RetinaSmartCamera/timelog.md

 ### 26th January 2021
 * *1.5 hours* Experimenting with ZeroMQ.
 Tried connecting two Google Colab notebooks together but it doesn't seem to work.

+### 27th January 2021
+* *3 hours* Trying to find a way to connect two Colab Notebooks, but it's not possible.
+Tried figuring out a way to connect Colab to a local runtime and still be able to access my Google Drive files, but that doesn't seem possible either.
+Will probably have to run the pipeline locally on my laptop with no GPU.